rgayvert/zgallery/assets/source/Demos/Overview.md

 #### Acknowledgments

- The development of Zaffre drew inspiration from a variety of sources.
-In particular,
+ The development of Zaffre drew inspiration from a variety of sources, including:
   - React, for concepts of reactivity and DOM reconciliation;
   - Vue, for ideas on routing and dynamic imports;
   - MDN, for awesome documentation and samples;